drincoxyz/dwm/README.md

 + [nodmenu](https://dwm.suckless.org/patches/nodmenu) - Removes the hardcoded dependency of [dmenu](https://tools.suckless.org/dmenu), another suckless software.

 + [actualfullscreen](https://dwm.suckless.org/patches/actualfullscreen) - Adds a function to toggle a window between fullscreen and windowed.
-Uses real fullscreen as the name would apply, as opposed to doing a combination of hiding the status bar and using the monocle layout.
+Uses real fullscreen as the name would imply, as opposed to doing a combination of hiding the status bar and using the monocle layout.

-+ [zoomswap](https://dwm.suckless.org/patches/zoomswap) - Changes the behaviour of zooming windows by having it swap places with the master window, instead of pushing the old master down the stack.
++ [zoomswap](https://dwm.suckless.org/patches/zoomswap) - Changes the behaviour of zooming windows by having it swap places with the master window, as opposed to pushing the old master down the stack.

 + [restartsig](https://dwm.suckless.org/patches/restartsig) - Adds a function to restart dwm in-place, which can be done with a shortcut or by sending a signal to the dwm process.

-+ [hide\_vacant\_tags](https://dwm.suckless.org/patches/hide_vacant_tags) - Tags with no windows assigned to them (vacant) are hidden from the status bar, as opposed to showing all them with a marker to indicate this behaviour.
++ [hide\_vacant\_tags](https://dwm.suckless.org/patches/hide_vacant_tags) - Tags with no windows assigned to them (vacant) are hidden from the status bar, as opposed to showing all them with a marker to indicate this state.

 + [push\_no\_master](https://dwm.suckless.org/patches/push) - Adds functions for pushing windows up or down the stack.
-This version doesn't affect the master window, since the zoom functionality does this already.
+This version doesn't affect the master window, since the zoom functionality already does this.

-+ [pertag-perseltag](https://dwm.suckless.org/patches/pertag) - Gives each tag some of their own localized settings, such as the number of windows in the master stack.
++ [pertag-perseltag](https://dwm.suckless.org/patches/pertag) - Gives each tag some of their own localized variables, such as the number of windows in the master stack.

 + [resetlayout](https://dwm.suckless.org/patches/resetlayout) - Resets the layout (and number of master windows) of the current tag when it has one or less windows occupying it.